 Bonnie Steed has been with our office since March of 2014 as our receptionist.
 Before that, she came to us from Salem, Massachusetts where she worked as a receptionist at All Creatures Animal Hospital.
 Bonnie is originally from Connecticut and most of her career had been in the dental field as a receptionist and dental assistant for 30 years in various private practices in Connecticut and at MIT University Dental on campus in Cambridge, Massachusetts.

 Bonnie always had pets in her life of many kinds, from cats and dogs to horses, goats and ducks.
 She used to milk 115 dairy cows on a family farm for several years after high school.
 Bonnie does not have pets at this time after losing her cherished cat, “Baby” to cancer, but hopes to adopt some new friends soon.

-April joined Deep River Animal Hospital in January 2020 as a receptionist, a role she has 10 years of experience in.
+April joined Deep River Animal Hospital in January, 2020, as a receptionist, a role in which she has 10 years of experience.
 She’s a single mother to her daughter, Skye, born in 2015.
 April has a passion for all animals and devotes her free time to teaching her daughter to appreciate nature.
 She currently has 3 cats, 2 of which are newly adopted kittens, Olaf and Cowboy, and a 22-year-old cat named Shadey, and a guinea pig named Sally.
 April was born and raised in Clinton, CT., and graduated on the Dean's list from Middlesex Community College.
 April is pictured here with her daughter, Skye, and two kittens, Olaf and Cowboy.